phuang1024/midi2gcode/README.md

 # MIDI2GCODE

-Play a song with a 3D printer.
+Play a song with a FDM 3D printer.
+SLA printers don't have motors, so they cannot play music.

 **Warning**: Be ready to turn off the 3D printer in case the motor reaches the axis limit.